RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 ##RealMetrics

-These metrics calculate a single real number (ie NOT an integer).
+These metrics calculate a single real number (or integer).

 SimpleMetric  | Description | ResidueSelector Compatability?
 ------------ | ------------- | -------------